 Welcome to Transition Services

 The Special Education Work Experience Program allows high school students with disabilities to receive elective credit for employment or authorized volunteer/community service.
 Work Experience credit does not replace or supplement standard class credit.
 A student earns credit by being employed.
-A half credit (0.5) is earned for every 180 hours worked.
-Credits are limited to no more than three (3) credits per semester.
-Total Work Experience credits may not exceed a maximum of six (6) over the course of a student's high school experience.
+A half-credit (0.5) is earned for every 60-180 hours worked.
+Credits are limited to no more than half (0.5) credit per semester.
+Total Work Experience credits may not exceed a maximum of three (3) over the course of a student's high school experience.

 Notice of Non-Discrimination and Web-Accessibility